rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - Delete the test code.

 #### 8. Connect the Update Event Handlers to our API

+*Objective*: As with the prior event listener for adding items, wire up the listeners for editing the item name and toggling the item `completed` prop to use the new `findAndUpdate` methods on your API and store.

 - Inside `shoppingList.js`, modify the `handleEditShoppingItemSubmit` method
 - After you get the `id` and `newName` from the DOM, you'll need to call:
 ```javascript